hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/design_tools.rst

 Uses: ``Move/Rot`` Axis Selector.

-Selection: Select vertices to be moved, then select fulcrum vertex with SHIFT+Mouse, active vertex is considered the rotational centre.
+Selection: Select vertices to be moved, then select fulcrum vertex with SHIFT+Mouse, active vertex is considered the rotational center.

-**Example 1**: Taper the end of a cube in front view - 25 degrees, set Angle to -25 degrees (25 degrees clockwise), select all vertices to be tapered, SHIFT+Mouse select centre of rotation point vertex, set Move/Rot selector to ``RotY,MovX``, set Working Plane to Front(X-Z), click ``Taper``.
+**Example 1**: Taper the end of a cube in front view - 25 degrees, set Angle to -25 degrees (25 degrees clockwise), select all vertices to be tapered, SHIFT+Mouse select center of rotation point vertex, set Move/Rot selector to ``RotY,MovX``, set Working Plane to Front(X-Z), click ``Taper``.

 The significance of ``RotY,MovX`` is that the Y axis is used as the rotation axis